3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

     8. **Traces** : Depending of the kind of chart, you can add one or many traces : the Y field of your graph.
     9. Depending of the kind of chart, there is now different options.
     10. **Layout** : The layout can be customized.
 It must be a JSON dictionary.
-        You can read the documentation of Plotly documentation about the layout configuration https://plotly.com/javascript/reference/layout/
+        You can read the `documentation of Plotly <https://plotly.com/javascript/reference/layout/>`_ about the layout configuration
     11. **Display filtered plot in popups of parent layer** : if you check this checkbox, the children of your layer will get the same graph as the parent plot but filtered only for them.
         It's useful if you want to see the statistics of one entity instead of all.